A conjecture on the composition of localizations on a stratified tensor triangulated category: The first reductions

 \section{The first reductions}

 We now provide starting results which allow us to reduce the subsets of a tuple $\LA$ without changing the isomorphism class of the associated iterated localization $\LL_{\LA}$.

-In the following proofs we will need to form homotopy limits: to do this from now on we will assume our tensor triangulated category is the homotopy category $\text{Ho}(\CC)$ of $\mathcal{C}$ a stable monoidal quasi-category or a stable monoidal model category.
-This will guarantee a well-behaved calculus of homotopy limits allowing our arguments to go through.
-Since in the mathematical practice the most important stratified tensor triangulated categories admit a geometric model this assumption is not restrictive.
+\begin{remark} In the following proofs we will need to form homotopy limits: to do this from now on we will assume our tensor triangulated category $\CT$ admits a model.
+That is, it is the homotopy category $\text{Ho}(\CC)$ of $\mathcal{C}$ a stable monoidal quasi-category or a stable monoidal model category.
+This will guarantee a well-behaved calculus of homotopy limits.
+I.e., we can construct a strong stable derivator with underlying category $\CT$ so that the homotopy limits follow the properties of Kan extensions in derivator theory (functoriality, Kan formula, et cetera).
+See \cite[Def.~1.10]{groth-pointed-der}, \cite[Example~1.5]{groth-pointed-der} and \cite[Example~1.6]{groth-pointed-der}.